undus5/undus/content/posts/archlinux-post-install-sway.md

 The goal is to keep it as minimal as possible, with essential functions.

-The following instructions presume you logged in as a non-root user.

 ## Basic System

 Refer to my prev post: